-Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off)
+• Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off)

-ADS Services
+• ADS Services

-Registration of ADS Transfers (e.g., upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason).
+• Registration of ADS Transfers (e.g., upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason).

-Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Partial Entitlement ADSs for Full Entitlement ADSs, or upon conversion of Restricted ADSs into freely transferable ADSs, and vice versa).
+• Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Restricted ADSs into freely transferable ADSs, and vice versa).